 Moreover, it gives us the chance to delight in sun-filled summer evenings by moving our clocks an hour forward during spring time.
-According to California Energy Commission, energy use and the demand for electricity for lighting our homes is connected to when we go to bed and when we get up.
-Since bedtime for many of us is late in the evening throughout the year, when we go to bed, we turn off our television and subsequently our lights, too.
+According to the California Energy Commission, energy use and the demand for electricity for lighting our homes is connected to when we go to bed and when we get up.
+Since bedtime for many of us is late in the evening throughout the year, when we go to bed, we turn off our television and, subsequently, our lights.

-Says California Energy Commission, “Daylight Saving Time “makes” the sun “set” one hour later and therefore reduces the period between sunset and bedtime by one hour.
+Also says the California Energy Commission, “Daylight Saving Time makes the sun set one hour later and reduces the period between sunset and bedtime by one hour.
 This means that less electricity would be used for lighting and appliances late in the day.
 We may use a bit more electricity in the morning because it is darker when we rise, but that is usually offset by the energy savings in the evening.”

-Also adds the company, “We also use less electricity because we are home fewer hours during the “longer” days of spring and summer.”
+The company also adds, “We also use less electricity because we are home fewer hours during the longer days of spring and summer.”
 The former is excellent news for the energy conscious.

 Observing a Common Practice

-Much of the U.S. begins Daylight Saving Time at 2:00 a.m. on the second Sunday in March; the time does the exact opposite on the first Sunday in November.
+Much of the U.S. begins Daylight Saving Time at 2:00 a.m. on the second Sunday in March.
+The same is true during the first Sunday in November.
 However, in the U.S., each time zone switches either forward or backward at a different time.
-Since 2007, Daylight Saving Time has been extended one month, a policy that has been in effect for most of the U.S.
+Since 2007, Daylight Saving Time has been extended by one month, a policy that has been in effect for most of the U.S.